 Communication on the I2C bus requires four separate steps, a START signal, a slave device address transmission, a data transmission and finally a STOP signal.
 When a START signal is placed on the I2C bus, all devices on the bus will receive this signal and be notified of the imminent arrival of data on the bus.
 The first seven bits of the data will be the slave address with the first bit being the MSB.
-If the address of the slave device matches that of the transmitted address, the HAAS bit in the SIMC1 register will be set and a SIM interrupt will be generated.
-After entering the interrupt service routine, the slave device must first check the condition of the HAAS and SIMTOF bits to determine whether the interrupt source originates from an address match, 8-bit data transfer completion or I2C bus time-out occurrence.
+If the address of the slave device matches that of the transmitted address, the HAAS bit in the SIMC1 register will be set and an SIM I2C interrupt will be generated.
+After entering the interrupt service routine, the slave device must first check the condition of the HAAS and SIMTOF bits to determine whether the interrupt source originates from an address match or from the completion of an 8-bit data transfer completion or I2C bus time-out occurrence.
 During a data transfer, note that after the 7-bit slave address has been transmitted, the following bit, which is the 8th bit, is the read/write bit whose value will be placed in the SRW bit.
 This bit will be checked by the slave device to determine whether to go into transmit or receive mode.
 Before any transfer of data to or from the I2C bus, the microcontroller must initialise the bus, the following are steps to achieve this:

-Set the SIM2~SIM0 bits to "110" and SIMEN bit to "1" in the SIMC0 register to enable the I2C bus.
+Step 1 Set the SIM2~SIM0 and SIMEN bits in the SIMC0 register to "110" and "1" respectively to enable the I2C bus.

-Write the slave address of the device to the I2C bus address register SIMA.

-the master to send a STOP signal to release the I2C Bus.

-Set the SIME interrupt enable bit of the interrupt control register to enable the SIM interrupt.
+- Step 2 Write the slave address of the device to the I2C bus address register SIMA. - Step 3 Set the SIME interrupt enable bit of the interrupt control register to enable the SIM interrupt.